hydrusnetwork/hydrus/docs/getting_started_installing.md

 * Accidental overwrite (usually during a borked update)
 * Encrypted partition auto-dismount/other borked settings
 * Cloud backup interfering with ongoing writes
+* An automatic OS backup routine misfiring and causing a rollback, wiping out more than a year of progress
 * A laptop that incorrectly and roughly disconnected an external USB drive on every sleep
 * Network drive location not guaranteeing accurate file locks
 * Windows NVMe driver bugs necessitating a different SQLite journalling method